Installation

 sudo webinoly -sftp=on

-Example 4: Java, Vue, React, Node, Angular, etc.
+Nginx in front of your app/site: Java, Vue, React, Node, Angular, etc.

 # Webinoly NGINX Installation